 Here’s a supplementary written account by John himself in the Harvard Business Review, if you’re interested.

-Note: This video interview has been edited, because we kept breaking up due to network issues.
-But it retains the integrity of the conversation and does not edit John’s comments in any way.
+Note: This video has been lightly edited because we kept breaking up due to network issues.

 Addendum: Direct from Dell